vojtechkral/bard/doc/book/templates-helpers.md

 ### `scale size`

-Multiplies a `size` by the `dpi` factor in output's settings.\
+Multiplies a `size` by the `dpi` factor in the output's settings.\
-The result is rounded to the nearest interger.\
+The result is rounded to the nearest integer.\
 See also [`px2mm`](#px2mm-size) and [Images - DPI](images.md#dpi) for more details.

 _Only in HTML templates._

 ### `version_check version`

 Performs a version check.
-The running bard program compares the `version` specified with its internal AST version and outputs a warning in case the version is incompatible.
+The running Bard program compares the `version` specified with its internal AST version and outputs a warning in case the version is incompatible.

 Example: `{{~ version_check "1.1.0" ~}}`